rdpate/pyr/README.md

 At either point, the file's location might as well be a path explicitly added to sys.path with a stub (located anywhere) used to call it.
 Use doc/show\_path.py to see these sys.path differences:

-    $ pyr -pdoc show_path
+    $ pyr -pdoc -m show_path
-    # ./doc is appended
+    # doc is appended

     $ PYTHONPATH=doc python3 -mshow_path
-    # CWD and ./doc are BOTH prepended
+    # CWD and doc are BOTH prepended

-    $ pyr -f doc/show_path.py
+    $ pyr doc/show_path.py
-    # ./doc NOT in sys.path
+    # doc NOT in sys.path

     $ python3 doc/show_path.py
-    # ./doc is prepended
+    # doc is prepended

 Because environment is inherited, local use of $PYTHONPATH might inadvertantly affect a child process (or be affected by a parent process) only incidentally implemented in Python.
 However, Python provides no other way to modify sys.path, apart from Python code manipulating sys.path which would, again, be put into a stub.